-Practice Note: The security audit data should be reviewed by the security auditor for events such as repeated failed actions, requests for privileged information, attempted access of system files, requests for escrowed keys, attempted access of escrowed keys, unauthenticated responses, and other suspicious or unusual activity.
-Security auditors should check for continuity of the security audit data.
+Practice Note: The audit data should be reviewed by the auditor trusted role for events such as repeated failed actions, requests for privileged information, attempted access of system files, requests for escrowed keys, attempted access of escrowed keys, unauthenticated responses, and other suspicious or unusual activity.
+Auditor trusted roles should check for continuity of the audit data.